eonbl/NeoTesting/NEO test private net/README_transactions.txt

 Keep a notepad open for ease of copy-pasting addresses, public keys, and signatures when necessary.

 1. Open neo-gui2.9.1\neo-gui.exe
-2. To a wallet, click Wallet --> Open Wallet Database...
+2. To open a wallet, click Wallet --> Open Wallet Database...
-You will notice that I've pre-prepared wallet 1.json with 100M NEO and 320 GAS.
+You will notice that I've pre-prepared wallet 1.json with 100M NEO (the maximum) and around 11k GAS.
 3. To start a transaction, click Transaction --> Transfer...
 4. Add your recipient's address.
 Click OK.
-If this is your second time doing a transaction, the transaction should successfully complete, and you can stop here.
-If not, continue.
+If this is your first time executing a transaction, you may have to do the following steps as well:
 5. A prompt will appear saying the transaction requires more signatures.
 Copy this signature.
 6. Open another node's wallet.
 E.g., if you started with 1.json, open 2.json.
 7. Click Transaction --> Signature...